Employment for International Students

 Students on F-1 visas may work up to 20 hours per week on campus while school is in session.
 Many on-campus positions pay a minimum wage rate of at least U.S. $10.15/hour (as of 7/1/2016).
 On-campus jobs are limited and there is no guarantee that every student will be able to secure on-campus employment.
 Students may work up to 40 hours a week during vacations and summer breaks.
 International students work in a variety of offices on campus including, but not limited to, the following: Student Gateway, Bookstore, Student Activities Center, Library, Dining Services, Children's Center, and student computer labs.
 Please consult with the OISS about which on-campus jobs are permissible for F-1 and J-1 students.

 Information about on-campus employment is available through the Career Services website.

 Off-campus employment for international students is available in a variety of formats.

 - Optional Practical Training (OPT): Part-time during the semester and full-time during breaks, and full-time only after graduation.

-- STEM Extension on OPT: 17-month extension on OPT for those with a STEM degree
+- STEM Extension on OPT: New 24-month extension on OPT for those with a STEM degree

 - Curricular Practical Training (CPT): Off-campus employment for academic purposes during the semester